 Field Description 7 SPRF SPI Read Buffer Full Flag - SPRF is set at the completion of an SPI transfer to indicate that received data may be read from the SPI data register (SPIxDH:SPIxDL).
 SPRF is cleared by reading SPRF while it is set, then reading the SPI data register.
-O No data available in the receive data buffer.
+No data available in the receive data buffer.
 Data available in the receive data buffer.
 6 SPMF SPI Match Flag - SPMF is set after SPRF = 1 when the value in the receive data buffer matches the value in SPIMH:SPIML.
 To clear the flag, read SPMF when it is set, then write a 1 to it.
-0 Value in the receive data buffer does not match the value in SPIxMH:SPIxML registers.
-1 Value in the receive data buffer matches the value in SPIxMH:SPIxML registers.
+Value in the receive data buffer does not match the value in SPIxMH:SPIxML registers.
+Value in the receive data buffer matches the value in SPIxMH:SPIxML registers.
 5 SPTEF SPI Transmit Buffer Empty Flag - This bit is set when the transmit data buffer is empty.
 It is cleared by reading SPIxS with SPTEF set, followed by writing a data value to the transmit buffer at SPIxDH:SPIxDL.
 SPIxS must be read with SPTEF = 1 before writing data to SPIxDH:SPIxDL or the SPIxDH:SPIxDL write will be ignored.
 SPTEF is automatically set when all data from the transmit buffer transfers into the transmit shift register.
 For an idle SPI, data written to SPIxDH:SPIxDL is transferred to the shifter almost immediately so SPTEF is set within two bus cycles allowing a second data to be queued into the transmit buffer.
-After completion of the transfer of the data in the shift register, the queued data from the transmit buffer will automatically move to the shifter and SPTEF will be set to indicate there is room for new data in the transmit buffer.
+After completion of the transfer of the data in the shift register, the queued data from the transmit buffer.
 If no new data is waiting in the transmit buffer, SPTEF simply remains set and no data moves from the buffer to the shifter.
-0 SPI transmit buffer not empty 1 SPI transmit buffer empty 4 MODF Master Mode Fault Flag - MODF is set if the SPI is configured as a master and the slave select input goes low, indicating some other SPI device is also configured as a master.
+O SPI transmit buffer not empty 1 SPI transmit buffer empty 4 MODF Master Mode Fault Flag - MODF is set if the SPI is configured as a master and the slave select input goes low, indicating some other SPI device is also configured as a master.
 The SS pin acts as a mode fault error input only when MSTR = 1, MODFEN = 1, and SSOE = 0; otherwise, MODF will never be set.
 MODF is cleared by reading MODF while it is 1, then writing to SPI control register 1 (SPIxC1).
 0 No mode fault error 1 Mode fault error detected